-1. Loosen nut (B) Fig. 27.
-Loosen nut (E) approximately 1/4 turn, making sure spring housing (A) stays engaged with head casting.

-2. While FIRMLY HOLDING spring housing (A) Fig. 27 pull out housing and rotate it until boss (D) is engaged with the next notch on the housing.
+- 1. Loosen nuts (B) and (E) Fig. 30.
+Make sure spring housing (A) stays engaged with head casting. - 2.
+While FIRMLY HOLDING spring housing (A) Fig. 31 pull out housing and rotate it until boss (D) is engaged with the next notch in the housing.
 Turn the housing counterclockwise to increase or clockwise to decrease spring tension.
-Then tighten nut (E) and then nut (B), to hold the housing in place.
+Turn nut (E) until it contacts spring housing (A), then back nut (E) out a 1/4 turn from spring housing (A).
+Tighten nut (B) against nut (E), to hold the housing in place.
 IMPORTANT: Inside nut (E) should not contact spring housing (A) when tightened.